MacMiniVault/Mac-Scripts/vpnscript-README.md

 This script automates and greatly speeds up the setup process as  well as reducing the possibity of accidentially kicking your Mac off its network connection.

 This script was developed and tested by the staff of Mac Mini Vault, we colocate a lot of Macs and tirelessly work to add usability and streamline the plight of the Mac in the data center world.
+Check out our website at http://www.macminivault.com

 #WHAT THIS SCRIPT DOES
 + Checks to make sure OS X is at 10.8.x and has Server.app installed and initiated